dewarian/functional-programming-1/README.md

 I would like to focus on the difference between male and female authors in publishers and how this has changed over the years.
 My expectations are that more male authors are still represented by publishers, but that there is an ascending trend among female authors.

 If there is more time after realising my data in a graph, in addition I also think it would be interesting to find out which publishers publish more young-adult books and whether this genre is generally written more by female authors than by male authors.
-But isn't relevant for now, maybe somewhere in the future.
+But this isn't relevant for now, maybe somewhere in the future.

 **Main question**